hexerdzimal/Project-Buttertoast/README.md

 - **Multi-Language Support**: Plans to add support for multiple languages to make the application more accessible.
 - **Additional Encryption Algorithms**: Future updates may include support for other encryption algorithms.
-- **Further Features**: Ongoing development may add additional features, such as improved user interfaces or other cryptographic techniques.
+- **Further Features**: Ongoing development may add additional features, such as webbased user interfaces or other cryptographic techniques.

 ## Contributing